Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/RubricMarking.md

 Also notice that each line ends with a comma, EXCEPT the very last line

-Additionally, you may notice that the property names are shown in blue, character strings in orange and numbers in white.
+Additionally, you may notice that the property names are shown in blue, character strings in orange and numbers in green.
 This is actually a feature of Visual Studio Code, which makes JSON files much easier to work with.

-Step 3: Adding criteria
+Step 4: Adding criteria
 To add the marking criteria to our rubric, we simply add a new property with the name CRITERIA.

 However, the value of this property will not be a simple string or number.
 Instead it will be a LIST of other objects.
 To show a list we use square brackets.
 So let's add an opening and closing square bracket to denote the list.

 Inside our list, we could've just added a list of simple strings or numbers, but that will not suffice for our purposes, our list needs to contain nested objects.
 As you remember from earlier, objects are enclosed in curly brackets.

+First I add a line break inside our list, to make things easier to see

 Let's start by just adding one criterion to the list.
-Notice that I first add the square brackets and then I add the properties that describe a criterion.
+Notice that I first add the curly brackets and then I add the properties that describe a criterion.
 In this case:
 * A criterion Id, which is just a unique number within this rubric
 * A criterion name, which is intended for human consumption
 * The total possible marks for this particular criterion.
 The first criterion will count out of 2